Elhebert/dieter.dev/journal/gdpr-consent-and-cookies-are-sitting-in-a-tree.md

 - multimedia content player cookies used to store technical data to playback video or audio content, for the duration of a session
 - load‑balancing cookies, for the duration of a session
 - user‑interface customization cookies such as language or font preferences, for the duration of a session (or slightly longer)
--third‑party social plug‑in content‑sharing cookies, for logged‑in members of a social network.
+- third‑party social plug‑in content‑sharing cookies, for logged‑in members of a social network.

 # tl;dr